vitest-dev/eslint-plugin-vitest/docs/rules/no-interpolation-in-snapshots.md

+# vitest/no-interpolation-in-snapshots

-# Disallow string interpolation in snapshots (`vitest/no-interpolation-in-snapshots`)
+📝 Disallow string interpolation in snapshots.

 💼⚠️ This rule is enabled in the ✅ `recommended` config.
 This rule _warns_ in the 🌐 `all` config.